department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 exception: Used to call special attention to something.
 It should be bolded and never in all caps.

-excluding: Use "not counting" or "not including."
+excluding: Use "not counting" or "not including" instead.

 expedite/expedited: Use plain language words like "faster," "quicker," or "speed up," depending on context.
 - **Like this:** Use the Fully Developed Claims program to get a faster decision on your disability benefits claim.
 This may help speed up the claim decision process, so you can get your benefits sooner.